plotly/react-plotly.js/README.md

 Since `plotly.js` is a peer dependency, you do not need to require it separately to use it.

+#### Build with Webpack
-**Important:**  If you build your project using webpack, you'll have to follow [these instructions](https://github.com/plotly/plotly.js#building-plotlyjs-with-webpack) in order to successfully bundle plotly.js.
+If you build your project using webpack, you'll have to follow [these instructions](https://github.com/plotly/plotly.js#building-plotlyjs-with-webpack) in order to successfully bundle plotly.js.

 ```javascript
 import Plot from 'react-plotly.js'